landportal/data/regions/README.txt

 Notes
 =====

+Some curation process has been done, in order to have consistency in names (for instance, replace the Portuguese style using commas)

 At the end of the spreadsheet, there are some entities that appears in different places (flag, highcharts map...), but they don't have an ISO3 code.